jupyterlite/jupyterlite/docs/howto/pyodide/wheels.md

   https://pyodide.org/en/stable/usage/api/js-api.html#pyodide.loadPackagesFromImports

-Packages _not_ included in the distribution can be imported with `await micropip.install` or, for syntax compatiblity with a full `ipykernel` session, the `%pip install` magic wrapper around `micropip`.
+Packages _not_ included in the distribution can be imported with `await micropip.install` or, for syntax compatibility with a full `ipykernel` session, the `%pip install` magic wrapper around `micropip`.

 ## Adding wheels to the Pyodide kernel